ricardozanini/cicd-rest-app-ocp/README.md

 ## Known Issues

-- The Jenkins user must have `cluster-admin` privileges to be able to tag the images accross projects.
+- The Jenkins user must have `cluster-admin` privileges to be able to tag the images across projects.
 The ideal is to create a cluster role that specifies the verbs and resources that the Jenkins user should have to run the pipelines.
 Contributions are welcome. :)

 ## References